Founded: October 25, 2005

-Under the WBIE umbrella are the wholly owned TT Games, Rocksteady Studios, NetherRealm Studios, Monolith Productions, Turbine, Avalanche Software, Playdemic, WB Games Montreal and WB Games San Francisco.
-WBIE has successfully launched several hit games franchises, including the LEGO franchise, “Mortal Kombat,” “Batman Arkham,” “Golf Clash” and “Game of Thrones: Conquest.”
-The highly anticipated “Mortal Kombat 11” and “Harry Potter: Wizards Unite” are upcoming for the company in 2019.
+Under the WBIE umbrella are the wholly owned development studios TT Games, Rocksteady Studios, NetherRealm Studios, Monolith Productions, WB Games Boston, Avalanche Software, Playdemic, WB Games Montreal, WB Games San Francisco and WB Games San Diego.
+WBIE has successfully launched several hit games franchises, including the LEGO franchise, “Mortal Kombat” and “Batman Arkham.”
+The recently launched “Mortal Kombat 11” is currently one of the top console games of 2019.
+The company is also one of the top mobile publishers with the games “Golf Clash,” “Game of Thrones: Conquest” and “Harry Potter: Wizards Unite.”

 Founded: March 2004

 Anti-Piracy Operations is responsible for the development and execution of the Studio's anti-piracy and content protection strategic plan.
-This strategy covers the protection of all of the company's current content as well as the more than 6,650 feature films, 50,000 television titles and 14,000 animated titles (including over 1,500 classic animated shorts), interactive games and apps in the Studio's library.
+This strategy covers the protection of all of the company's current content, consisting of more than 100,000 hours of programming, 8,600 feature films and 5,000 television programs as well as interactive games and apps in the Studio's library.
 It also provides policy security guidelines for all new channel distribution initiatives, such as new online and mobile services.

 Recognizing that there is no one solution to the problem of piracy, the department focuses on a four-pronged strategy: